andrew/ultimate-awesome/README.md

 - [awesome-courses](https://github.com/EddieVillegas/awesome-courses) - Lista de cursos y tutoriales gratuitos.
 - [awesome-datafusion](https://github.com/edmondop/awesome-datafusion) - A collection of resources about DataFusion.
 - [awesome-fp-ts](https://github.com/euphocat/awesome-fp-ts) - A collection of awesome things regarding the fp-ts ecosystem.
+- [Awesome-Multimodal-Large-Language-Models](https://github.com/FudanDISC/Awesome-Multimodal-Large-Language-Models) - Papers of "A Survey on Multimodal LLMs from the Perspective of Input-Output Space Extension".
 - [awesome-webextension](https://github.com/gasolin/awesome-webextension) - A curated list of awesome articles, tutorials and resources dealing with web extention.
 - [awesome-mcp-servers](https://github.com/habitoai/awesome-mcp-servers) - A curated list of Model Context Protocol (MCP) servers and tools.
 Discover and explore various MCP implementations that enable AI models to connect with external data sources and tools.
 - [awesome-marine-hacking](https://github.com/hackforthesea/awesome-marine-hacking) - Awesome Resources for Ocean Hacking.